Legoland Tips: Make the most of your legoland visit

 The wave pool was SOO MUCH FUN and again my son just couldn’t get enough.
 There are life jackets available for free and my son loved bobbing up and down in the waves (for me it was less fun haha!)

 We also checked out the lazy river (complete with lego shaped floaties) and the Water Park area.

 We ate only at LEGOLAND and the hotel restaurants during our 3-night stay.
 My son and I were there to enjoy the park and I didn’t want to complicate things with traveling outside the resort to eat.

 As I mentioned above the LEGOLAND hotel does a dinner buffet which I always find nice when traveling with picky kids.
 In general, the food at LEGOLAND is pretty typical ‘theme park food’, so I can’t say I would ever rave about the food on this trip.

 The dinner buffet has a wide selection and lots of kid-friendly options.
-It certainly did the trick and my son was very happy with the options.
+It certainly did the trick and my son was very happy to have jello and fruit for dessert!

 LEGOLAND Beach Retreat